-- We plan learning following the REMARKable learning framework to allow students to access deeper understanding - We are aware of where learners start in their learning and we set differentiated success criteria based upon the data - We plan tasks that are matched to all learner needs i.e. we don't 'plan to the middle' - We plan our questions to ensure we assess progress and rapidly move learning forward - We explicitly model key processes so that students learn how to adapt and apply their knowledge. - We bring learning to life and relate it to real contexts (SMSC) - · We react and change the course of learning when progress is slow - We seize on misunderstandings to reshape learning - We regularly provide opportunities to develop extended writing and numeracy - We insist on good listening skills and do not accept low level disruption or students being passive in their learning. - We use the school's behaviour for learning system every lesson to manage negative behaviour and reward others
+- We plan learning following the REMARKable learning framework to allow students to access deeper understanding - We are aware of where learners start in their learning and we set differentiated success criteria . based upon the data - We plan tasks that are matched to all learner needs i.e. we don't 'plan to the middle' We effectively use learning passports to ensure planning meets the needs of all . - learners who have one. - We plan our questions to ensure we assess progress and rapidly move learning forward We explicitly model key processes so that students learn how to adapt and apply their knowledge. - We bring learning to life and relate it to real contexts (SMSC) - We react and change the course of learning when progress is slow We seize on misunderstandings to reshape learning ٠ - We regularly provide opportunities to develop extended writing, numeracy and oracy - We insist on good listening skills and do not accept low level disruption or students being passive . in their learning. - We use the school's behaviour for learning system every lesson to manage negative behaviour . and reward others